 '''

 MGCardElement >> initialize

 super initialize.

 self size: 80 @ 80.

+"A BlBackground is needed for the #background: method, but the

+BlPaint

+is polymorphic with BlBackground and therefore can be used too."

 self background: self backgroundPaint.

 self card: (MGCard new symbol: $a)

 '''

 3.2 Starting to draw a card